olitreadwell/phase-2-assessment/README.md

 To help you along your way, we recommend reviewing the ActiveRecord documentation, specifically the available options for the association methods you'll be using.

+**Note**: Before you move on to Part 3, be sure your associations are working as expected.
+Try `rake console` for testing.

-Once your associations have been set up, you should be able to run ```bundle exec rake db:seed``` without any errors.
+Once your associations have been set up, you should be able to run `bundle exec rake db:seed` without any errors.
 This will populate the data for you.

 ### Part 3: CRUD It Up (Timing ~ 45 min)